 Boren Fellowship Essay Guidelines

-- Describe how the country, language, and study abroad program you selected will help you achieve your career goals, including your plans to fulfill the federal service requirement.
+- Describe how the country, language, and overseas program you selected will help you achieve your career goals, including your plans to fulfill the federal service requirement.
+If appropriate, you may also include relevant past academic, extracurricular, volunteer, internship, and professional experiences.
+Be specific.

 - Describe your proposed study plan in detail.
 Boren Fellowships support language and other classroom study, overseas research, overseas academic internships, or any combination of these elements.
 Explain all significant features of your plan, including institutional or other affiliations, if known.